Pecan

 History

-Pecans are native to North America and were cultivated by indigenous peoples long before European contact.
+Pecans are native to the United States and were cultivated by Native Americans for thousands of years before European contact.
 The name derives from the Algonquian word 'pacane.'
-Commercial cultivation began in the 19th century, with Texas and Georgia becoming major producing states.
-Today, the United States produces approximately 80% of the world's pecans, with Mexico and other countries contributing significantly to global supply.
+Commercial cultivation began in the 19th century, with Texas and Georgia becoming major producers.
+The pecan was designated the official state nut of Texas in 1959, and today the United States produces approximately 80% of the world's pecans.

 Cultural Significance